 We all have the responsibility to demonstrate the highest standards of ethical behaviour.
 Our reputation for living the 4 Cs is demonstrated by each of us with every interaction, every day.

-- Following the behaviours outlined in the Code of Conduct, its related policies and procedures, and all applicable laws and regulations.
+- Being familiar with and following the behaviours outlined in the Code of Conduct Standards and related policies, standards and procedures, and all applicable laws and regulations.

-- Speaking up when I see behaviour that I believe violates the Code or is illegal.
+- Speaking up to address or report concerns and behaviour that violates the Code or is illegal.

-- Ensuring I take Code training within the first 90 days of employment and renewing it every two years.
+- Completing Code of Conduct training within the first 90 days of employment and renewing it as directed by The City.

 - Co-operating with formal investigations and informal options for addressing concerns.

-- Asking for clarification when I am not sure whether certain behaviours, circumstances or interests may affect my ability to follow the Code of Conduct.
+- Asking for clarification when unsure whether certain behaviours, circumstances or interests may affect my ability to follow the Code of Conduct.

-- Leading by example – modeling the behaviours I want to see in my staff.
+- Leading by example and modeling the behaviours expected of all employees.

-- Documenting discussions on Code issues raised by an employee.
+- Documenting discussions about Code issues raised by an employee.

 - Taking corrective action to prevent risks related to Code violations.

-- Acknowledging team members whose behaviour reflects the Code and the 4 Cs.
+- Acknowledging employees whose behaviour reflects the Code and the 4 Cs.